 Great Ride Series: Sterling Lorence For this legendary mountain bike photographer, nothing's better than backyard trails

 If you’ve ever been inspired by a mountain bike photograph, you probably owe Sterling Lorence a beer.
-In his nearly two decades behind the lens, this Vancouver native has captured some of the most iconic mountain bike images of all time (including some you’ll see in our summer quarterly catalog) and gotten countless thousands amped to ride.
+In his nearly two decades behind the lens, this Vancouver native has captured some of the most iconic mountain bike images of all time (including some you’ll see in our summer quarterly catalogue) and got many thousands amped up about riding.

-Sterl has ridden all over the world, and he has a lot of favorite trails.
+Sterl has ridden all over the world and he has a lot of favourite trails.
 But Mount Seymour, which is one of three main areas near his home in West Vancouver at the base of Cypress Mountain, is currently at the top for epic everyday rides.

 Also, Seymour has a climbing trail that’s just as fun as the descent.
-The design allows for a longer technical loop, access to more trails, and less reliance on cars to get to the top.
-Whereas Vancouver was once all about gravity, centralized trails like Seymour are now making it easier for riders to stay on the bike and off the roads.
-“It’s a testament to the evolving trail scene and the hard work of the towns and municipalities making mountain biking more accessible,” he says.
+The design allows for a longer technical loop, access to more trails and less reliance on cars to get to the top.
+Whereas Vancouver was once all about gravity, centralised trails like Seymour are now making it easier for riders to stay on the bike and off the roads.
+‘It’s a testament to the evolving trail scene and the hard work of the towns and municipalities making mountain biking more accessible,’ he says.

 Five steps to riding Mount Seymour stress-free:

 1. Get to Vancouver.
 According to our research, flights are cheapest in September and October.
-The autumn temperatures will be perfect for a long day of riding, and the fall colors will be popping!
+The autumn temperatures will be perfect for a long day of riding and the colours will be popping!

 4. Park at the Mushroom Parking Lot.
 It’s a great place to set up for the day and provides easy access to the trails.
 Old Buck Trail, North Vancouver, BC V7G 1L3, Canada.

 5. Stick to the designated MTB trails.
 Mount Seymour is also popular with hikers, skiers and campers, and not all trails are for mountain bikes.